 Despite the name, hackspaces have nothing to do with cyber-crime or malicious computer hacking.
 Rather, hackspace members are the type of people who love taking things apart to find out how they work… and putting them back together with a few improvements!

 Build Brighton is part of a network of over 1,000 independently-run hackspaces all over the world – there are over 30 in the UK alone.

 To find out more about the hackspace network in the UK, go to http://hackspace.org.uk.

-We are a not-for-profit community, run entirely by volunteers, and all subscriptions go towards paying for the space and providing equipment, amenities and assets for the group.
-Alongside helping pay the rent, benefits of membership include:
+We are a not-for-profit community run entirely by volunteers.
+Our members pay a monthly subscription that goes towards paying for the workshop space and providing equipment, amenities and assets for the group.